Clement-Hardy/Uni-MS-PS/README.md

 --folder_save SAVE_PATH
 ```

+The ```--calibrated``` option allows the use of the calibrated version of the neural network.

 The images could be in png, jpg or in TIFF format, a mask of the object could be also provided, it should be place on the images's folder name as mask.png.

+For the calibrated version, a light_directions.txt should be provided, the format of this file should be the same as the ones in the DiLiGenT dataset.
+The names of images should be numbers, for example, 1.png is associated with the first row in the light_directions.txt file, 2.png with the second row, and so on.

 #### Example on DiLiGenT
 Download the DiLiGenT dataset here: https://sites.google.com/site/photometricstereodata/single , extract it and then run for all objects: